kleene-project/docs/engine/security/protect-access.md

 $ openssl req -subj "/CN=$HOST" -sha256 -new -key server-key.pem -out server.csr
 ```

-Next, we're going to sign the public key with our CA:
+Next, sign the public key with the CA:

 Since TLS connections can be made through IP address as well as DNS name, the IP addresses
 need to be specified when creating the certificate.
 For example, to allow connections